lvoxx/LSCherry/README.md

 3. **Setup**
 - Add a Sun Light as the main light source and name it **MLight**.
 Also, rename the Collection to be tracked as Toon materials collection to **_LS**.

+> [!TIP]
+> You can change any collection and light object name as you want.

 - You can change the names, but for best practice I recommend keeping the default ones.
 - Turn on AutoSync mode.
 For performance reasons, don’t keep it ON in the final Blender file.